 - First, choose some big companies that you like and would like to invest in.
 These names should be popular and should be having huge earnings and profits.

-- Second, create the financial models for these companies.
+- Second, create financial models in excelCreate Financial Models In ExcelFinancial modeling in Excel refers to a tool used for preparing the expected financial statements predicting the company's financial performance in a future period using the assumptions and historical performance information. for these companies.
 If you don’t know how to create the financial models, hire an expert to do so.

 - Gather all the information and then pitch for the right stocks.